bionic-gpt/bionic-gpt/website/content/docs/production/pulumi.md

 ## Pulumi up

-Run `pulumi up` and check that all the deployments are running corerctly.
+Run `pulumi up` and check that all the deployments are running correctly.